port-labs/ocean/integrations/argocd/README.md

 ```
 ## Supported Kinds
 ### Projects
 This kind represents an ArgoCD project.
+The mapping should refer to one of the projects from the example response [ArgoCD documentation](https://cd.apps.argoproj.io/swagger-ui#operation/ProjectService_List)

 <details>
 <summary>blueprint.json</summary>